 I used to never decorate for the seasons; only sparingly for Christmas.

 We lived in small spaces, and I reasoned that it wasn’t a good use of our precious, frugal budget to be upgrading our decor every few months.

-Printable signs are one way that I love to do this!
+So when the leaves start to change, fall printable signs are one way that I love to inaugurate the season.

-How to save money on printer ink (i.e., decor!)
+How to save money on printer ink (i.e., cheap fall decor!)